 Under $5First off, the budget-friendly option.
 Truthfully, all you really need to make bullet journaling work is a basic notebook* and pen.

 If you're looking for a little bit more to your starter kit, here's one that comes in under $25:

 With a set like this, you'll have a quality notebook, assorted pen colors to work with, a ruler that'll make perfect circles, and post its to help your bullet journal remain flexible for your needs.

-A set like this will give you the highest quality notebook, reliable pens for writing or coloring, highlighters to help with color coding, a ruler to make perfect circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.
+A set like this will give you a quality notebook, reliable pens for writing or coloring, a fun assortment of highlighters to help with color coding, rulers to make perfect lines circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.